in Curriculum vitæ, Politica, Texts

 First “mobilophones”, a new etiquette: those sitting in a restaurant who don’t switch their phones off or even make their Motorola visible are seen as rude and badly educated.
 SMS cost money and are hard to type: think twice before you spam somebody with a series of worthless messages.
 As a result, electronic communication remains concise and meaningful, in no way it replaces physical interaction.
 At home the cell phone is always switched off: landlines are much better.
 Massive digitalisation is not there yet, Internet is one of the tools for the real life, not a virtual reality.
 And a holiday is still a holiday: no smartphone, no laptop, no 24/7 newsflow — total zen with just sea and sand.

 We are not obsessed with security.
 There are no watchtowers with whistling lifeguards on every beach: we swim where we want and how we want.
 Wearing a belt in your own car is not an automatism.
 No chase for the eyedrops in the airports, even in the first post-9/11 years.
-No one warns us that the coffee is hot (it’s obvious), and most of Internet users have a 123 or azerty password.
+No one warns us that the coffee is hot (it’s obvious), and many Internet users have a 123 or azerty password, there is no harm.

 We are not obsessed with anthropology: we don’t care who has what length of the nose, what colour/shade/nuance of the skin and what shape of the eyes.
 We deal with people, not races.
 They are looking at me, not at my skin.
 In the first Emoji release we are all equally yellow, not yet segregated by the racist Fitzpatrick modifiers.
 No special attention is paid to any group on any metric, and there are no specifically tagged groups — the society is naturally diverse and balanced without top-down political directives.
 I have no idea and no interest to know how many people of this or that anthropological build work in my organisation, and we are not counted, it’s normal, because — ugh! — labelling people is disgusting.
 Minds are healthy: children of all origins in the multicultural Belgium hug and kiss Sinterklaas and Zwarte Piet who are naturally associated with joy, sweets, smiles and gifts, never with colonialism.